 - The risk of serious allergic reaction to contrast materials that contain iodine is extremely rare, and radiology departments are well-equipped to deal with them.

-What are the limitations of CT Scanning of the Head?
+What are the limitations of a head CT scan?

 Compared to MR imaging, the precise details of soft tissue (particularly the brain, including the disease processes) are less visible on CT scans.
 CT is not sensitive in detecting inflammation of the meninges—the membranes covering the brain.